Alcohol Addiction Treatment - What are the options? - UK Home Detox

 Outpatient Services

-You can also receive treatment as an outpatient, this involves contacting your GP who will assess your dependence on alcohol and offer suggestions of support options available to you such as:
+You can also receive alcoholism treatment uk as an outpatient, this involves contacting your GP who will assess your dependence on alcohol and offer suggestions of support options available to you such as:

 • You will be trying to focus on your recovery whilst dealing with everyday stressors